hmrc/init-prototype/README.md

 * A cloneable repository for your prototype from Github
 * A Github [personal access token](https://github.com/settings/tokens/)

-When prompted `Multiple main classes detected.
-Select one to run:`, you should enter the the number relating to `MainV13`.
-You may wish to comment the lines in `MainV13.scala` relating to pushing your files to Git.

 ```shell script
 sbt "run  --github-username=REPLACE_WITH_GITHUB_USER_NAME --github-token=REPLACE_WITH_GITHUB_PERSONAL_ACCESS_TOKEN
 --target-github-host=github.com --target-git-org=hmrc --target-repo-name=REPLACE_WITH_GITHUB_REPO_NAME"
 ```

 ### License